Pnwcomputers/T1000E-Tracker/README.md

   ```bash
   meshtastic --set position.fixed_position true --setlat 45.63 --setlon -122.55
   ```
 - **Offline map:** the MUI map screen renders from **map tiles on the SD card** (256×256 PNGs under `/map`).
-Pre-load tiles for the Portland/Vancouver corridor once (e.g. the `tdeck-maps` tool, zoom ~8–14) and the bag plots as a pin — no internet.
+Pre-load tiles for the Portland/Vancouver corridor once (e.g. the `tdeck-maps` tool, zoom ~8–14) and the bag plots as a pin; no internet.

 ### Easy alternative

-The phone Meshtastic app paired to any of your nodes has a full online Mesh Map — strictly easier, just not standalone.
+The phone Meshtastic app paired to any of your nodes has a full online Mesh Map; strictly easier, just not standalone.

 ---

-## Quick reference — consolidated CLI
+## Quick reference; consolidated CLI

 ```bash
 # --- Radio / LoRa (apply to bag AND receiver nodes) ---